 Free Disposal of Unwanted Pesticides

-Free disposal of unwanted or damaged pesticides will be available at the NC State Extension, Craven County office (300 Industrial Drive, New Bern, NC) on March 8, 2017 from 10 a.m. – 2 p.m.
-This event is coordinated with the North Carolina Department of Agriculture & Consumer Services to offer an opportunity for safe, free disposal of unwanted or unusable pesticides.
-Pesticides that are in the original containers and clearly labeled can be collected.
+N.C.
+Cooperative Extension in Craven County is partnering with the N.C.
+Department of Agriculture and Consumer Services’ Science Pesticide Division to offer free disposal of unwanted, damaged, or expired pesticides at the Craven County Agricultural Building on Wednesday, March 6, 2019, from 10 a.m.–2 p.m.
+All pesticides in original containers with original labels will be accepted.
 If the pesticide is not in its original container or is damaged, it must be over-packed in a safe, closable plastic container.
 Printed labels are acceptable if attached prior to delivery.
+Always follow these rules:

 - Handle containers with chemical resistant gloves and other appropriate protective clothing and equipment.

 - Wash hands with soap and water after handling.

 - Handle containers in a manner to prevent spillage.

 To ensure adequate transport space, individuals delivering any one container 5.0 gallons or larger must register prior to the event by calling (252) 633-1477.
 Please provide the product name and number of containers 5.0 gallons or larger to be delivered.

 Individuals are responsible for any spillage, damage, subsequent cleanup, and restoration that might occur while you are transporting the wastes, regardless of who caused the accident.
 The state, county, and its contractor are not responsible for any spillage that occurs before the collection site accepts the waste.
 As such, the following is suggested: